 About the Winery

 In 2004, we purchased 16 acres of Old Vine Zinfandel and Maus Vineyards was established.
 Our property was part of the historic Beltane Ranch located in the Mayacamas region of the Sonoma County Viticulture area.
-An area known for its rocky slopes which are comprised of volcanic basalt, shale and sandstone bedrocks.
+The area is known for its rocky slopes of volcanic basalt, shale and sandstone bedrocks.
 The vines love the cool maritime influence accompanied by evening fog and many warm sunny days.
 Our property is at a high elevation which allows the fog to burn off sooner.
 This creates great morning sun exposure that carries through to the afternoon.
 As a result, the property is suited for many different varietals.

 The Deering property totals 106 acres and we are very sensitive to the environment, practicing sustainable organic farming.
 The Deering name has a long history of agriculture in America, producing some of the first farming “machines” in the 1880’s.
 Blair (Deering) Maus’s family created the Deering Harvester Company which eventually became International Harvester.

 Winemaker Todd Maus

 Todd’s family has also been involved in farming for hundreds of years.
 Today he continues the dedication to improving agricultural practices and the love of farming started by his ancestors’ centuries ago.
 His biggest passion and fascination has been with beverages, to the point of brewing beer in his family’s garage.
 When he moved to the Bay Area, his passion for wine began.
 While working in San Francisco during the day, he took night courses on winemaking and grape growing in Napa at night.